So here's a question most people are thinking when browsing the Catwalk:

 The Sanderson rug is made from wool

-In summary on materials: the quality of 100% woolen hand-made rugs is unparalleled.
+In summary on materials: the quality of 100% woollen hand-made rugs is unparalleled.
 The construction, the design (and designer), the materials, and quality - you're purchasing a story and a work of art.

-With Polypropylene you'll fulfilling a purpose, and they will fulfill that need very well.
-They're flexible, and able to complete certain spaces brilliantly well to fill in the gaps when woolen rugs aren't the most viable option.
+With Polypropylene you'll fulfilling a purpose, and it does it very well.
+They're flexible, and able to complete certain spaces brilliantly well to fill in the gaps when woollen rugs aren't the most viable option.